-For added protection, consider getting a rust-control application from a trusted professional.
-CAA Members save on Krown services and products1, so that’s a good place to start.
+For added protection, consider getting a rust-control application.
+Take your vehicle to the trusted professionals at Krown where CAA Members save on services and products.
 Keeping rust away leads to fewer maintenance issues, longer car life and a higher resale value.
 It’s even good for the environment since rust-free vehicles can be recycled.

 3. Check your fluids.

 There are six types of fluids you should check each spring.
 Here’s why.